• Thanksgiving Recipes

 Notes

 For extra pretty muffins, garnish the tops with an extra sprinkle of coconut before baking.
-Here is the 12-cup muffin pan I use, from Amazon.
+If you prefer to serve them as cupcakes and plan to frost, skip anything on top before baking.

 Nutrition